The Bike-n-Ride season is late May to mid October. We will see you in May 2023!

 One-way fares (bikes ride free):

-Biking TART's Leelanau Trail between Traverse City and Suttons Bay and the Sleeping Bear Heritage Trail between Glen Abor and Empire is fun and exhilarating, but pedaling both ways can be more than you bargained for if you're not accustomed to biking long distances.
+Biking TART's Leelanau Trail between Traverse City and Suttons Bay is fun and exhilarating, but pedaling both ways can be more than you bargained for if you're not accustomed to biking long distances.
 That's why BATA and local nonprofit TART Trails have partnered to create a bike transportation program: Bike-n-Ride.

 The BATA Bike-n-Ride program lets you bike one way and ride the bus back the other way.
 This summer, bring your friends, family, or go solo on the trails.
 Please note that Bike-n-Ride is not an express route; the bus will make regular stops.